gahfy/picsum/README.md

 As it is not stated that it should display **ONLY** the filename, and as it looked **too empty** to my taste when trying the design, I added the author of the image to each row.

+### No third-party libraries.
+Build UI programmatically in Kotlin or using Layout Editor in XML.

+Jetpack Compose is not considered a third-party library because it is an official toolkit developed and maintained by Google as part of the Android ecosystem.
+Therefore, even if a project statement specifies that the UI should be developed with "No third-party libraries" and built programmatically in Kotlin or using the Layout Editor in XML, we will use Jetpack Compose.
+Its official status, seamless integration with other AndroidX libraries, and comprehensive support make it an integral part of the Android development environment, justifying its use despite the project's restrictions on third-party libraries.

 ## Architecture of the application

 This application is made of a UI and a data module